-Note that by Theorem \ref{thm:mssc}, the first term on the right-hand side goes to $0$ as $r\rightarrow \infty$, for any $a>0$.
-The second term on the right-hand side can be made smaller than any, arbitrarily small, constant (uniformly, for all $r$), by taking $a$ sufficiently large (cf. Equation (\ref{eq:excursion})).
-Thus, $\mathbb{P}(B(r)\geq \delta)\rightarrow 0$ as $r\rightarrow \infty$.
-This concludes the proof. \end{proof}
+Note that by Theorem \ref{thm:mssc}, the first term on the right-hand side goes to $0$ as $r\rightarrow\infty$, for any $a>0$.
+The second term on the right-hand side can be made smaller than any, arbitrarily small, constant (uniformly, for all $r$), by taking $a$ sufficiently large; cf. equation (\ref{eq:excursion}).
+Thus, $\mathbb{P}(B(r)\geq\delta)\rightarrow0$ as $r\rightarrow \infty$.
+This completes the proof. \end{pf}